redis/redis-doc/topics/security.md

 String escaping and NoSQL injection
 ---

-In the Redis protocol there is no concept of string escaping, so no injecting is possible under normal circumstances using a normal client library.
+In the Redis protocol there is no concept of string escaping, so code injection is not possible under normal circumstances using a normal client library.
 All the protocol uses prefixed-length strings and is completely binary safe.

 Lua scripts executed by the **EVAL** and **EVALSHA** commands also follow the same rules, thus those commands are also safe.

-Applications composing the body of a Lua script using strings obtained from untrusted sources are vulnerable to code injection.
-To prevent injection, applications should instead bind input parameters either as keys or as arguments.
+Applications must not compose the body of a Lua script using strings obtained from untrusted sources.
+Doing so would make the application vulnerable to code injection.

+Applications should instead bind input parameters either as keys or as arguments.
-Within the Lua script, these input parameters will be available via the special global variables **KEYS[1]** through **KEYS[n]** or **ARGS[1]** through **ARGS[N]**.
+Within the Lua script, these input parameters will be available via the special global variables **KEYS[1]** through **KEYS[n]** or **ARGV[1]** through **ARGV[N]**.
 For more information, refer to the documentation of **EVAL**.

 Code security
 ---